Explore Courses

 Question Types

 The questions are usually in the form of underlined portions to assess the candidate's language knowledge.
 Each type of question will have a different passage dedicated to it.
-Here is a list of all question types and examples to understand them better.
+Here is a list of all question types and examples to help you understand them better.

 • Choose the alternatives for the underlined parts: In these questions, candidates are provided a passage, along with certain underlined parts.